rust-embedded/book/src/static-guarantees/design-contracts.md

 }
 ```

-Because we need to enforce the restrictions on the hardware, we end up doing a lot of runtime checking whch wastes time and resources, and this code will be much less pleasant for the developer to use.
+Because we need to enforce the restrictions on the hardware, we end up doing a lot of runtime checking which wastes time and resources, and this code will be much less pleasant for the developer to use.

 ## Type States